 Property owners or tenants are responsible for the removal of snow and ice from the sidewalks adjacent to their properties within 24 hours after the cessation of a snow or ice storm.

-Snow emergencies are declared at the State level.
-However, snow emergency routes exist in the City, on the following roads:
+Snow emergencies are declared by the State of Maryland.
+Snow emergency routes in the City of Hyattsville are:

 When a snow emergency is in effect:

-Parking is absolutely prohibited on Snow Emergency Routes while the snow emergency is in effect
+- Parking is prohibited on Snow Emergency Routes while the snow emergency is in effect

 - Do not drive on roadways designated as a Snow Emergency Route unless the vehicle is equipped with chains or snow tires on at least one set of wheels